PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/SchemaSkipList` to specify a schema name (or comma separated list of names) of schema to skip
 * This is useful if using partitioned tables

-Use `ColumnFilter` or `/TableDataColumnFilter` to define a tab-delimited text file that defines columns to skip when exporting data from tables
+Use `/ColumnFilter` or `/TableDataColumnFilter` to define a tab-delimited text file that defines columns to skip when exporting data from tables
 * The program auto-skips computed columns and timestamp columns when exporting data as PostgreSQL compatible INSERT INTO statements
 * File format: